dashBlip/zNWatch/README.md

 - **JDBC Integration**: Connects to relational databases (e.g., MySQL, PostgreSQL) to manage and retrieve stock data. 💾
 - **File I/O**: Facilitates reading from and writing to files for data persistence. 📂
 - **Serialization**: Supports serialization and deserialization of stock data to maintain state between different runs of the application. 🔄
+- **Admin Feature**: Allows administrators to perform advanced operations, such as managing user roles and accessing detailed logs. 👨‍💼

 ## Getting Started 🚀